lusis/apithings/README.md

 # apithings

 `apithings` is a collection of tooling I always find myself rebuilding when a I need a simple "thing" i.e. I just need a basic status page or webhook relay or link shortener.
+This repository is the experimentation grounds.
+Some things may move into their own repo.

 ## Components

 Right now the only component I've finished is a basic status site "thing".
 As other components get written, they'll start to (hopefully) coalesce in a set of blocks that play well together (i.e. the status thing can trigger the webhook thing)

 ### StatusThing
+*Note: StatusThing now has an in-development repository: https://github.com/lusis/statusthing This repository's `statusthing` will likely redirect you to the above repo in the future*

 `statusthing` is a very simple status page tool.
 It doesn't support comments or historical data (yet? maybe soon?).